TD-er/NodeMCU_PCB/README.md

 * [MH-Z19](http://www.winsen-sensor.com/products/ndir-co2-sensor/mh-z19.html) or [SenseAir S8](https://senseair.com/products/size-counts/s8-residential/) CO2 sensor.
 * Numerous I2C pinout combinations for almost all sensor sold at webshops.
 * Two pull-up resistors for the I2C lines.
+* Easy access to pins 5V, D3 and D4 (used as RX/TX when CO2 sensor is connected)
+* Easy access to hardware SPI pins

+### Suitable enclosure
 The PCB fits exactly in the [75 x 54 x 27mm ABS plastic case](https://www.banggood.com/10pcs-DIY-Plastic-Project-Housing-Electronic-Junction-Case-Power-Supply-Box-p-1168741.html?p=1712161907732201507C) with the USB port of the NodeMCU in front of the hole in the case.
 Even the OLED displays fit exactly when using these [pinheaders](https://www.banggood.com/10pcs-40Pin-2_54mm-Female-Header-Connector-Socket-For-DIY-Arduino-p-945516.html?p=1712161907732201507C).
 Only a hole has to be made inside the case for the display.

+### Holes and their use
+There are holes in the PCB at the position of the flash and reset buttons of the NodeMCU.
+These can be used to ease drilling holes in the bottom of the plastic case before soldering the NodeMCU.

+The holes under the CO2 sensor are needed to supply the air to the Senseair S8 CO2 sensor.
+When using the MH-Z19 CO2 sensor, they are not needed, but more ventilation is always a good thing when sensing air quality.

+### I2C connections and pull-up resistors
+The I2C pins at both sides (left/right) of the board appear random, but they can support almost any I2C sensor board available online.
+Most of these boards use different order of pinout signals.
+The same order is positioned on the left and on the right, to allow for sensor boards which have the sensor on the "other" side.
+Some sensors you may want to direct to the outside of the box (e.g. temperature sensor).

+There is room for 2 resistors.
+Often I2C needs additional pull-up resistors to function well.
+A good value for 100 kHz I2C is a 10k resistor.
+One for the clock line and one for the data line.

+### OLED displays
+There is room for a small display at the same side as the NodeMCU and a bigger one at the "top" side of the PCB.
+Make sure to solder the pin-header for the bigger display first and then the NodeMCU.
+Please note there are OLED displays with other pinouts.
+I used the GND, Vcc, SCL, SDA variant.